LizardByte/Sunshine/README.md

 - CTRL + ALT + SHIFT + N --> Hide/Unhide the cursor (This may be usefull for Remote Desktop Mode for Moonlight)
 - CTRL + ALT + SHIFT + F1/F13 --> Switch to different monitor for Streaming

-## Note:
-- The Windows key is not passed through by Moonlight, therefore Sunshine maps Right-Alt key to the Windows key
-- If you set Video Bitrate to 0.5Mb/s:
-	- Sunshine will use CRF or QP to controll the quality of the stream.
-(See example configuration file for more details)
-	- This is less CPU intensive and it has lower average bandwith requirements compared to manually setting bitrate to acceptable quality
-	- However, it has higher peak bitrates, forcing Sunshine to drop entire frames when streaming 1080P due to their size.
-	- When this happens, the video portion of the stream appears to be frozen.
-	- This is rare enough that using this for the desktop environment is tolerable (in my opinion), however for gaming not so much.

 ## Credits:
 - [Simple-Web-Server](https://gitlab.com/eidheim/Simple-Web-Server)
 - [Moonlight](https://github.com/moonlight-stream)